johnreitano/weather/README.md

 There following two external data sources are used:

 - The "Place Autocomplete" feature of the Google Maps API provides autocompletion and geocoding of addresses (See https://developers.google.com/maps/documentation/javascript/place-autocomplete).
-- The one_call method Open Call API from OpenWeather provides the core weather data (see https://openweathermap.org/api/one-call-3).
+- The one_call method in OpenWeather's "One Call API" provides this app's core weather data (see https://openweathermap.org/api/one-call-3).
 This API is accessed via the gem "open-weather-ruby-client" (see https://github.com/dblock/open-weather-ruby-client).

 ### Internal Design